OllyButters/HDS-plumber/README.md

 You may need to edit the IP address and port used in the GET statements to match what your plumber instance has.
-Now step through the code, line at a time and you'll be interacting with example plumber code in the same way you did with the external APIs we started with (ISS and Covid-19).
+Now step through the code, line at a time and you'll be interacting with example plumber code in the same way you did with the external APIs we started with (Useless facts and Influenza).

 **Example answers to exercises 4,5,6 are in this repo - do not look at them unless you are stuck, I want you to write your own versions.**